VL-ocean/lucky-paw/README.md

 - ### Home page

 ![Home page](./README-images/home_page.png)
  #### It contains of four images, each having a heading and paragraph.
 The images are supporting the content of the paragraph, increasing its effect.
 The layout of the images and text are chaning depending on the device (mobile, tablet, desktop).
+In the last paragraph, there is an embedded link that takes the user to the contact page.

 - ### Gallery page